Ballpark: Indoor ballparks

 A park of note is Olympic Stadium in Montreal.
 The park was designed with a large tower that loomed over top.
 Cables came down from the top of the tower to connect to the large oval center of the roof.
 This oval center was supposed to be lifted by the cables, opening the park up if the weather was pleasant.
 However, the mechanism never worked correctly, and what was supposed to be a retractable roof was initially not used, then used for only a short period of time, and later replaced with a permanently fixed roof, making the stadium a strictly indoor facility.

 Another notable park was the Hubert H. Humphrey Metrodome in Minneapolis, which instead of a rigid masonry roof was covered by inflatable fiberglass sheeting, held up by air pressure.
 A drawback to this design, at least in Minnesota's severe winter climate, was revealed when the dome collapsed three times in its first three years of operation due to accumulated snow.
 The Tokyo Dome has a similar roof; due to Tokyo's considerably milder winter climate, that stadium has not had the Metrodome's snow-related issues.

 The first generation of indoor parks faced many of the same problems of the multi-purpose parks.
-Tropicana Field is the only indoor-only or fixed-dome park built specifically for baseball and the only one left hosting a Major League Baseball team, and is scheduled to be replaced in the near future.
-The new ballpark for the Las Vegas Athletics is slated to have a fixed roof with a window to allow natural light in, like Allegiant Stadium.
+Tropicana Field is the only indoor-only or fixed-dome park built specifically for baseball and the only one left hosting a Major League Baseball team, and is scheduled to be replaced with a new indoor ballpark in the near future.
+The new ballpark for the Las Vegas Athletics is slated to have a fixed skylit roof to allow natural light in, like Allegiant Stadium.
 Japan still has several fixed-dome parks designed primarily for baseball.
-One of these, the Sapporo Dome, features two separate playing surfaces.
-Baseball is played on a permanently installed artificial surface within the dome, while a permanent grass pitch is attached to the structure and mechanically slid into the dome for use in soccer matches.
+One of these, the Sapporo Dome (now no longer used for baseball), features two separate playing surfaces.
+Baseball was played on a permanently installed artificial surface within the dome, while a permanent grass pitch is attached to the structure and mechanically slid into the dome for use in soccer matches.